The CMS Playbook: Five plays to nail multi-carrier delivery management

 As soon as there’s a sniff of carrier performance dropping, whether it’s longer-term change or in direct response to a severe and short-term issue, there are fall backs to ensure customer promise is kept.

 Tech teams can be seen as the bad guys, sometimes.
 They hold the reins on project prioritisation, which can be frustrating for operations managers fighting for resource for rate changes.
 Carrier maintenance can be laborious, and onboarding even more so; it’s estimated that integrations can cost the business between £10k and £20k, with no ability to pilot or test before the work is complete.

-Collaboration between the two teams can be light touch, but still impactful.
-IT should be brought into the selection process early on – whether it’s with carriers on a one-to-one integration basis or whether it’s through a third-party carrier management platform.
+Collaboration between the teams can be light touch, but still impactful.
+IT should be brought into the selection process early on – whether it’s with carriers on a one-to-one integration basis or whether it’s through a third-party carrier management software.
 They can offer expertise on which partner has the best documentation, which is the easiest tech to work with, which is the most agile, which has the most flexible API endpoints.

 Chapter 3 - The Models

 So, having a multi-carrier proposition benefits everyone, and it’s a no brainer for customer experience.
 But there are two main ways to integrate and manage multiple carriers.